potatoeggy/eifueo/docs/sch3uz.md

 **Diamagnetic** substances only have paired electrons in their d orbitals.
 The opposite spins of the electrons cancel each other out so the magnetic effect is very weak (negligible), so they are known as being non-magnetic.

 **Paramagnetic** substances have unpaired electrons in their d orbitals.
 Their unpaired electrons are aligned under the effect of an external magnetic field **temporarily** until the field is removed.
 An increase in the number of unpaired electrons increases the strength of the magnetic effect.
+These are metals that respond to magnets but do not generate their own magnetic field.

 **Ferromagnetic** substances have the largest magnetic effect and also have unpaired electrons in their d orbitals.
 These electrons in a **large number** of atoms are aligned by an external magnetic field and stay sligned after the field is removed, permanently magnetising the object.
 Only **iron, cobalt, and nickel** among other rare earth elements are ferromagnetic.
 ## 14.1 - More covalent bonding